 International students can work up to 20 hours per week during the academic year.
-They cannot work for employers outside of the college, or receive pay from an employer that is not the college, unless it is by the stipulations mentioned on page 9 of this handbook.
-During spring, winter, and summer breaks, international students can work up to 40 hours, while following immigration regulations mentioned earlier.
+International students cannot work for employers outside of the college, or receive pay from an employer that is not the college.
+During spring, winter, and summer breaks, international students can work up to 40 hours (must be approved by your supervisor), while following immigration regulations previously mentioned.
 Summer break begins the first full week following the official end-date of the semester.